cesarhuret/docGPT/README.md

 ChatGPT directly integrated into Google Docs 📑
 </p>

-<h1>This project is now discontinued.
-Please Contribute! :pray:</h1>
+<h2>This project is now discontinued.
+Please Contribute (Read Below)! :pray:</h2>
-Feel free to make any pull requests to update this project.
+<b>Feel free to make any pull requests to update this project.
+I will review them and then approve them.</b>

 Thank you to the wonderful devs who are building ChatGPT APIs!